WSPRS Plan 2

 Washington State Patrol Retirement System (WSPRS) Plan 2

-WSPRS Plan 2 is a lifetime retirement pension plan available to public employees in Washington.
+WSPRS Plan 2 is a lifetime retirement pension plan available to Washington State Patrol employees.
 You and your employer contribute a percentage of income to fund the plan.

 WSPRS Plan 2 employee contribution rate: 8.61%

 This is the percentage of your pretax salary that goes toward your pension retirement income.

 How much will your pension be?

 Estimate your retirement benefit in minutes using the personalized Benefit Estimator in your online account.
 Your total pension amount is based on your years of service and your income.
 See more about how we calculate your benefit.

 Your service credit is the number of years you work in public service.
 You receive one service credit each calendar month in which you are compensated for 70 or more hours of work.
 You can earn no more than one month of service credit each calendar month, even if more than one employer is reporting hours you work.
 Review your service credit detail through your online account.

 The Average Final Salary, or AFS is the average of your 60 consecutive highest earning months in your career.
 This could be at the beginning, middle or end of your career.
 DRS uses your AFS income information to calculate your pension amount.
 Your benefit can be no higher than 75% of your AFS.